 If you want soft cookies, baking on silicone is a great option!
 For cakes, nobody likes under-baked cake, so you will have to adjust and increase the baking time, inevitably if you bake a cake in a silicone cake pan.

-Glass is an insulator, meaning it's good at retaining the heat.
+Glass is an insulator, meaning it's good at retaining heat.
 This is why glass baking dishes are so popular for casseroles: the glass baking dish can go from oven to dinner table, retaining the heat of the oven for longer so the food stays warm.
-Bake the same casserole in a metal pan, and the pan will rapidly lose heat when you place it on the table, and so your food will go cold faster.
+Bake the same casserole in a metal pan, and the pan will rapidly lose heat when you place it on the table, so your food will go cold faster.

 I recommend investing in the complete baking conversion charts bundle to get conversion charts for ingredients, pans, temperatures, volumes, weights, and more.

 There's a reason why people love to bake and cook with cast iron pans that are passed on from generation to generation.
 Iron is a decent conductor and a well-seasoned pan is non-stick.
-The seasoning process involves brushing on a very thin, even coating of oil over the entire surface of the pan, even on the underside, and then baking on that oil in the oven at very high temperature.
+The seasoning process involves brushing on a very thin, even coating of oil over the entire surface of the pan, even on the underside, and then baking on that oil in the oven at a very high temperature.
 The heat will cause the oil to polymerize into a non-stick polymer, which is why it doesn't wash off with soap and water.

 Like glass, ceramic is a poor heat conductor but a great insulator, which means it's not good at transferring heat to baked goods, but the pan is great at holding the heat, so useful if you want to serve the dish warm.
 This is why ceramic is a popular material in slow cookers designed to hold heat for as long as possible.
 It's also great for casseroles that you want to serve warm, table-side.